 While recognizing that patience is a virtue and confessing she has little, social entrepreneur Yasmin Bowers tirelessly works to consciously re-establish the ravaged infrastructure and community of post-Katrina New Orleans.

-Two years after Katrina, Bowers teamed with graduate school classmate Andrea Floyd to found Consciously Rebuilding, a nonprofit agency that aims to promote the building and rebuilding of New Orleans in an environmentally sustainable, responsible and accountable manner.
+Three months after Yasmin Bowers '05 graduated from Clark, Hurricane Katrina pounded New Orleans, leaving a legacy of physical devastation and social disruption that is still in remediation three years later.
+Little did Bowers know then that post-Katrina, post-Rita New Orleans would provide the venue for her social entrepreneurial venture, Consciously Rebuilding, Inc. Two years after Katrina, Bowers teamed with graduate school classmate Andrea Floyd to found Consciously Rebuilding, a nonprofit agency that aims to promote the building and rebuilding of New Orleans in an environmentally sustainable, responsible and accountable manner.
 Consciously Rebuilding has been recognized by Social Entrepreneurship of New Orleans in "Courageous Social Innovation" and by the All Day Buffet as one of the New Orleans 100 most innovative organizations to aid the city's recovery since Katrina.

 Taking matters into her hands